Instructions for authors

 1.5 Changes in authorship

-Authors should determine the order of authorship among themselves and should settle any disagreements prior submitting their manuscript.
-Changes in authorship (i.e., order, addition, and deletion of authors) should be discussed and approved by all authors.
-Any requests for such changes in authorship after initial manuscript submission and before publication should be explained in writing to the editor in a letter or email from all authors and should send the original signed written consent of all authors.
+Authors should establish the sequence of authorship collaboratively and resolve any disagreements prior to submitting their manuscript.
+Any alterations in authorship, including changes in order, additions, or deletions, must be mutually agreed upon by all authors.
+Requests for such changes after the initial manuscript submission and prior to publication must be submitted in writing to the editor, either by letter or email, and must be accompanied by the original signed consent of all authors.

 1.6 Retraction policy